 Emergency Public Improvement Contracts.
 A public improvement contract may only be awarded under emergency circumstances if the city council has made a written declaration of emergency.
 Any public improvement contract award under emergency conditions must be awarded within 60 days following the declaration of an emergency unless the city council grants an extension of the emergency period.
 Where the time delay needed to obtain a payment or performance bond for the contract could result in injury or substantial property damage, the city council may waive the requirement for all or a portion of required performance and payment bonds.

 Federal Purchasing Programs.
-Goods and services may be purchased without competitive procedures under a local government purchasing program administered by the United States General Services Administration (“GSA”) as provided in this chapter.
+Goods and services may be purchased without competitive procedures under a local government purchasing program administered by the United States General Services Administration (GSA) as provided in this chapter.

 The procurement must be made in accordance with procedures established by GSA for procurements by local governments, and under purchase orders or contracts submitted to and approved by the purchasing manager.
-The solicitation agent shall provide the purchasing manager with a copy of the letter, memorandum or other documentation from GSA establishing permission to the city to purchase under the federal program.
+The solicitation agent shall provide the purchasing manager with a copy of the letter, memorandum, or other documentation from GSA establishing permission to the city to purchase under the federal program.

-The price of the goods or services must be established under price agreements between the federally approved vendor and GSA.
+The price of the goods or services must be established under Price Agreements between the federally approved vendor and GSA.

 The price of the goods or services must be less than the price at which such goods or services are available under state or local cooperative purchasing programs that are available to the city.